£13 Find Cheap Flights from Edinburgh to Ireland

 The average price of all round-trip flights from Edinburgh to Ireland clicked on KAYAK for each day over the last 12 months.

-When flying from Edinburgh to Ireland, you should consider leaving on a Friday and avoid Tuesdays if you are looking for the best rates.
+When flying from Edinburgh to Ireland, you should consider leaving on a Friday and avoid Wednesdays if you are looking for the best rates.
 For your return to Edinburgh, you’ll find the best rates on Mondays and the most expensive ones on Fridays.

 How far in advance should I book a flight from Edinburgh to Ireland?